Already have an account? Sign In

 - Run the following commands to install Filebeat as a Windows service:

 cd 'C:\Program Files\Filebeat' .\install-service-filebeat.ps1`

 PowerShell.exe -ExecutionPolicy UnRestricted -File .\install-service-filebeat.ps1.

-An example with nginx logs might look like
+An example with NGINX logs might look like the following

 Filebeat also has modules that can be displayed, enabled or disabled using

 sudo filebeat modules list sudo filebeat modules enable <module name> sudo filebeat modules disable <module name>

 cd <EXTRACTED_ARCHIVE> ./filebeat modules list ./filebeat modules enable <module name> ./filebeat modules disable <module name>